Magistrates’ Court hears disputes when someone lives interstate

-However, if either the rental provider or renter lives in a different state, any application about a rental dispute must be made to the Magistrates’ Court of Victoria, not VCAT.
+However, if either the rental provider or renter lives in a different state, any application about a rental dispute must be made to the Magistrates’ Court of Victoria (MCV), not VCAT.

 This came about because of a constitutional issue about the power of tribunals such as VCAT to hear ‘interstate’ matters.

 This new process was introduced on 29 November 2021.